jasonaaronwilson/omni-c/README.md

 # Omni-C

-A C derived programming language so similar to C you can start using omni-c right away if you already know C.
+An extended C programming language with convenience and safety enhancement features.

-The main feature is that you'll enjoy a fully independent declaration order (so you never have to write a header file again), an enhanced standard library with basic collections to promote additional run-time safety, overloaded functions, generic programming via templates, function calling with method a method syntax, and even some basic reflection capabilities.
-(You'll never worry about turning an enum to a string or vice-versa).
+The main features beyound C is an independent declaration order (so you never have to write a header file again), an enhanced standard library with basic collections to promote additional run-time safety, overloaded functions, generic programming via templates, function calling with "method" syntax, and basic reflection capabilities.
+(For example, enum to string and string to enum conversion.)

-Since Omni C is a transpiler you will get the same code quality as your favorite C compiler such as gcc, clang, tcc, msvc, and custom compilers for embedded development work (we will eventually "poly-fill" to ancient C compilers because we can).
+Since Omni C is a transpiler, code quality should be similar to the underlying C compiler used (gcc, clang, tcc, msvc, etc., and we may "poly-fill" to even older C standards than C99).

 ## Using Omni C